 According to the Bureau of Labor and Statistics, the medical assistant field will experience 16% growth through 2031.
 That rate is much faster than average, resulting in 117,800 new jobs for these allied health professionals.
 Job security will continue to improve as the baby boomer generation’s need for medical care services increases with their age.

 In addition to excellent job security, medical assistants often enjoy an excellent work-life balance and stable pay.
-The median pay for this role is $37,190 annually or $17.88 per hour.
-With experience, the rate can go up to $48,170 per year.
+The median pay for this role is $37,190 annually.
+With experience, the average rate can go up to $48,170 per year.

-Are You Looking for the Right Medical Assistant?
+Are You Ready to Hire A Medical Assistant?

 Medical assistants are crucial to healthcare teams, as they perform a range of important duties that help to ensure the quality and efficiency of patient care while simultaneously managing vital administrative and operational tasks.